opensource-cloud/sycorax/README.md

 ```
 /docs              # Index page
-/docs/rest-api     # The rendered OpenAPI spec for the sync/async endpoints
+/docs/rest-api     # The rendered OpenAPI spec for the sync endpoints
-/docs/async-api    # The rendered AsyncAPI spec for the queues and topics
 ```

 Details of business rules and definitions: